Nevensky/plotly-mathematica/README.md

 - indeterminate function values are set to 0

 ## Version 0.2 planned
-- support for older versions of Mathematica
+- support for older versions of Mathematica (replace URLExecute with JSON)
 - support for styling
 - bugfixes & optimization
 - proper package declaration